In 2018, our “Shadow currency”, the Lip, is back. Here a few reminders about our beloved token:

 In this sense, LCEs are potentially a wonderful instrument of self managed participative democracy.
 Instead of expecting a better transparency and decentralization in public policies decision-making processes, leaving to the management of the many only a small part of local budgets.

-SeaNaps has hence used the blockchain on a “classical model” of LCE:
+SeaNaps is hence using the blockchain on a “classical model” of LCE:

-Each purchase done within the SeaNaps ecosystem was thought and distributed by and through its actors, adding to the individual gains a notion of common good and local development.
-As for LCCs, the value transmission was played outside of the traditional banking system.
+Each purchase done within the SeaNaps ecosystem is thought and distributed by and through its actors, adding to the individual gains a notion of common good and local development.
 This allows to develop the intuition of a compatibility between LCEs as a model of wealth creation and the blockchain as an instrument for its redistribution.